m-labs/artiq/doc/manual/getting_started_mgmt.rst

 Like the master, this command should not return, as the controller manager keeps running.
 Note that the controller manager requires access to the device database, but not in the local directory -- it gets that access automatically by connecting to the master.

 .. note::
     We will not be using controllers in this part of the tutorial.
 Nonetheless, the dashboard will expect to be able to contact certain controllers given in the device database, and print error messages if this isn't the case (e.g. ``Is aqctl_moninj_proxy running?``).
 It is equally possible to check your device database and start the requisite controllers manually, or to temporarily delete their entries from ``device_db.py``, but it's normally quite convenient to let the controller manager handle things.
-The role and use of controller managers will be covered in more detail in :doc:`using_interactivity`.
+The role and use of controller managers will be covered in more detail in :doc:`using_data_interfaces`.

 In a third terminal, start the dashboard: ::